 Winter calls for smart habits.
 It is the time of short days, cold nights and warm moments at home.
 Especially then, Waardlanden helps you with handy tips to reduce waste, separate it better and keep the neighbourhood clean.
 From oliebollen fat to firework remnants and Christmas trees - together we ensure a fresh start to the year, step by step towards a waste-free future.

-Waste well organised around the holidays
+Waste after the holidays

 The festive season means cosiness, good food and beautifully decorated houses.
 That often brings extra waste too.
 With a few smart habits, you can keep it sustainable and tidy.
 That way, your holidays will not only stay cosy, but also green.